satbirsingh01/learning_material/git_for_gits.md

 Branch names cannot contain whitespace.

-Branches can be created through GitHub etc but to do so through the command line use:
+Branches can be created through GitHub etc but to do so through the command line and switch to the new branch, use:

 `git checkout -b [new_branch_name]`